 Border crossing Poland: Poland – Frankfurt/Oder – Erkner

-The border connection line from Poland via Frankfurt/Oder to Erkner is to be equipped with ETCS in order to establish the cross-border interoperability of control and safety technology that is important for competitive rail freight traffic.
-As an elementary axis of the Trans-European North Sea – Baltic corridor, this will promote transit traffic between Western and Eastern Europe.
+The border connection route from Poland via Frankfurt/Oder to Erkner will be equipped with ETCS in order to establish cross-border interoperability, which is important for competitive rail freight transport.
+As an important axis of the North Sea – Baltic trans-European corridor, this will promote transit traffic between Western and Eastern Europe.

 Project duration